YOURLS/containers/README.md

 For more information about the official images process, see the [docker-library/official-images readme](https://github.com/docker-library/official-images/blob/master/README.md).

+### Is there an alternative Container Registry?

+Yes, YOURLS images are also [hosted on the GitHub Container Registry](https://github.com/orgs/YOURLS/packages/container/package/yourls).

 ---

 | Build | Status | Badges | (per-arch) |